fryerlab/choroid_contamination/Allen_Brain_Atlas/README.md

 # NOTE: I will fix file naming.

-## 1. Create a counts matrix containing all hippocampus samples from the Allen Brain Atlas Aging, Dementia and TBI dataset.
+## 1. Create a counts matrix
+- The counts matrix will contains all hippocampus samples from the Allen Brain Atlas Aging, Dementia and TBI dataset.
 - The script **Allen_create_hip_tpm_counts.Rmd** will create a counts table.
 3 files are used as for input.
   - rsem_GRCh38.p2.gtf
   - tbi_data_files.csv